tus/tus.io/implementations.md

 The tus protocol is very simple and because it builds on standard HTTP calls it could be implemented as Ruby libraries, Wordpress plugins, etc.

-The tus organisation on Github can provide a home for much more implementations than we're currently trying to push out.
+The tus organization on Github can provide a home for many more implementations than we're currently trying to push out.
 Feel free to help out!